rkosinski/laravel-img-upload/README.md

 Also work on mobile devices via responsive design.

-[Youtube presentation](http://www.youtube.com/watch?v=3lrkrJQlNJ0) - Some features are not included in the presentation
+[Youtube presentation](http://www.youtube.com/watch?v=3lrkrJQlNJ0) - Some features (like rating system) are not included in the presentation

 ### Tools